wadimw/dell-7577-hackintosh/worklog.md

 * Bluetooth (my card is probably broken, because it does not work on Windows too)

 I will now restore my SMBIOS with Clover Configurator because it is annoying that everything is logged out.
 For this I will also enable Dell SMBIOS Patch in config.plist.
 When I'm at it, I will set audio layout to 13 (as was previously), add boot flag -wegnoegpu for dGPU disable by WhateverGreen.

+Except successful SMBIOS serial number change nothing else has changed, so I'll remove the boot flag.
+Now to the ACPI disassembly and patching to disable the humming of fans.